Alvacampos/Cv-project-full-stack/README.md

 ## Upgrade to React

-At this point we have a better understanding on the basics of HTML, CSS and JS and we will migrate to ReactJs to do the same learning process. **IF** possible we will try to implement most of Reacts features even if they sound overkill for a project of this scale.
-(Remember we aim to learn).
+At this point we have a better understanding on the basics of HTML, CSS and JS and we will migrate to ReactJs to do the same learning process.
+Here we will implement the basics of ReactJs.

 ## End 2 End

 Now at we have all the basics we can work on all the tiers.
-At this point most tickets will involved a full stack work.
+At this point most tickets will involved a full stack work. **IF** possible we will try to implement most of Reacts features even if they sound overkill for a project of this scale.
+(Remember we aim to learn).
+The same goes for the BE, we will try to show off what we can do!.

 ## Testing